-- 1. Regardless of grade points earned in graduate study at other institutions, have at least a B average for all work taken in the MBA and M.Ed. programs, and a 2.5 for the M.S.L. program at Southwestern College. - 2.
-Accept the judgment of appropriate academic administrator in substituting transfer credits for courses in the Southwestern graduate catalog.
+1. Regardless of grade points earned in graduate study at other institutions, have at least a B average for all work taken in the graduate program at Southwestern College.

+2. Accept the judgment of school administrators in substituting transfer credits for courses in the Southwestern graduate catalog.